 Fluoride - Blocks iodine in the body.
 With 72 pathways of iodine in the body, anywhere iodine should be doing its job you’re going to get decreased function because of the fluoride.

 For most people we recommend a water filter that is going to take away the chlorine and reduce the fluoride, add minerals and slightly alkalize your water.
-We have a few basic water filter options available in our store if you want to see what I recommend.
+Ionza have some great options for water filters.

 The problem with drinking from plastic bottles is that the plastic leaches chemicals like pcb’s dioxins which are xeno-estrogenic and mimic estrogen in your body.